An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 Library functions that process Lists

 These dot methods are called on any List,ListImmutable or String.
-As Higher-order Functions they take either a lambda or a function reference as one of their arguments: see Passing a function as a reference.
+As Higher-order Functions they take either a lambda or a function reference as one of their arguments: see above.

 Although several of these methods return a ListImmutable, they may be converted to a List using method asList.